 Effective support services are central to enabling victims to cope and recover.
-I want to work with our partners to explore opportunities around the commissioning of services which meet the needs of our most vulnerable.
-I would also like to learn from innovative approaches, such as the Icelandic Barnahus model which provides a child-centred response to sexual abuse.
+I recently re-commissioned a range of services to support victims and have worked with partners to co-commission some services such as the Sexual Assault Referral Centre and the Child Sexual Exploitation service.
+I want to continue to work with partners to explore further opportunities around the commissioning of services that meet the needs of our most vulnerable.

 I recognise the importance of early intervention and crime prevention, and included an Early Intervention and Prevention Fund as part of the victim services re-commissioned services.
 Working with NHS England, I have co-commissioned a service in custody and at court to support people with substance misuse and mental health needs, in order to try and prevent them from reoffending.
 Prevention also plays a critical role in keeping people safe online and there are a number of crime prevention and educational guides available.

 Across Avon and Somerset, there are some fantastic examples of organisations coming together and working to provide effective services to some of our most vulnerable.
 I want to improve victims’ satisfaction with the services they receive.
 I will work closely with police and partners to ensure that victims experience high quality, joined-up support that is tailored to their needs and that the voice of the victim continues to be heard in the criminal justice service.